petrelharp/pyslim_paper/code/simple_virus_example/README.md

 3. Updates individual metadata for any founder individuals contained in both.

-4. Constructs a node mapping from the second to the first:
+4. Constructs a node mapping from the second to the first, by identifying those nodes sharing unique (population, slim_id) pairs.

-    * Finds the shared founder nodes between the two, by taking the intersection of their `FOUNDERS` dictionaries, and then finding all nodes belonging to the individuals with those SLiM IDs.
-    * Finds in each the ancestors of those shared founder nodes, as all those reachable by edges.
-    * These are identical, so should be in the same order; verifying this, map from one to the other.

 5. Unions the two with this mapping.